Four Profiteers Held: - UrduPoint

 Four Profiteers Held:

-SARGODHA, (UrduPoint / Pakistan Point News - 26th Dec, 2024) The district administration arrested four shopkeepers over profiteering in various parts of city, here on Thursday.
+SARGODHA, (UrduPoint / Pakistan Point News - 30th Dec, 2024) The district administration arrested four shopkeepers accused of profiteering in various parts of city, here on Monday.

-According to official sources, the price control magistrates inspected various points including University road, Chungi no 9 and Khushab road and found shopkeepers — Shoaib,Riaz and Ashraf and Bilal — involved in profiteering.
+According to official sources,the price control magistrates inspected various points of the city and found that shopkeepers namely- Ahsan,Muhammad Aziz,Muhammad Shafique and Zaheer were involved in profiteering.

 Recent Stories